fmereani/Cross-Site-Scripting-XSS/README.md

 This project contains datasets for Cross Site Scripting, SQL, and LDAP injections.
 The project contains the Matlab code for creating SVM, K-NN, Random Forest, and Neural Networks classifiers to detect Web applications attacks.

-If f you would like to cite thr datasets or code, please use the following references:
+If f you would like to cite the datasets or code, please use the following references:

 1. Mereani, F. A. and Howe, J. M. (2018).
 Detecting Cross-Site Scripting Attacks Using Machine Learning.
 In Advanced Machine Learning Technologies